 Samsing is one of those towns in West Bengal located way up north in the tea estate part of the state.
-Almost every township located in this regions which is essentially at the foothills of the Himalayas is beautiful in its own way, with greenery all around, tea gardens to photograph and the occasional range of snow capped peaks.
+Almost every township located in this region, which is essentially at the foothills of the Himalayas, is beautiful in its own way, with greenery all around, tea gardens to photograph and the occasional range of snow-capped peaks.

-The township’s population features more than one religion and the people are very fond of their dance forms like Chutkay and Maruni.
-Popular festivals celebrated in Samsing are Maghe Sankranti, which is the Nepalese new year, Lhosar and the Tibetan New year.
+The township’s population features more than one religion and the people are very fond of their dance forms, like Chutkay and Maruni.
+Popular festivals celebrated in Samsing are Maghe Sankranti, which is the Nepalese new year, Losar and the Tibetan New year.

-Samsing is easily accessible from Suiliguri by road, though this place lacks rail and air connectivity.
+Samsing is easily accessible from Siliguri by road, though this place lacks rail and air connectivity.